TheJorseman/CDMX-MUSEOS/README.md

 **Museos CDMX Explorer** is an interactive web application that helps you plan optimal routes for visiting museums in Mexico City.
 It uses route optimization algorithms (TSP - Traveling Salesman Problem) to calculate the most efficient path among selected museums, saving you time and transportation costs.

-With more than **198 categorized museums** (History, Art, Science, Anthropology, Literature and Others), the application allows you to:
+With **196 categorized museums** in 15 thematic categories (National History, House Museum, Modern Art, Science, Anthropology, and more), the application allows you to:
 - 🗺️ **Explore museums on interactive map** with Leaflet.js and OpenStreetMap
 - 🔍 **Filter by cultural category** or search by name
 - ✅ **Select specific museums** you want to visit